saziaa/Understanding-Long-Term-ODSP-Reliance-Across-Ontario-CMAs/README.md

 Using the most recent year of available data, the fitted model was used to generate one-year-ahead estimates of average ODSP duration for each CMA.
 CMAs with higher predicted durations are interpreted as regions where long-term reliance is more likely to persist under prevailing demographic and structural conditions.

 The analysis identified a subset of CMAs with consistently higher projected average ODSP duration, including **Kingston, Thunder Bay, and Peterborough**.
-These elevated projections primarily reflect historical persistence and population composition rather than program performance or individual-level behavior.
+These projections reflect historical persistence and demographic composition, rather than program performance or individual-level behavior.

 Importantly, these results should be interpreted as region-level risk signals, not causal conclusions.
 They are intended to support evidence-based planning, early intervention design, and geographically targeted policy responses aimed at reducing prolonged ODSP reliance and improving service outcomes.